Where is the Line - Choreographic Program

 "The youth choreographic showing was a typically stimulating and uniquely Tracks experience: sitting outside in the Frog Hollow courtyard watching young dancers who have been empowered to develop their understanding of choreography within their own dance and cultural context.
 The combination of postmodern choreographic techniques and a wide range of dance styles yielded a set of promising and intriguing experimental performances.
 I hope this valuable initiative can continue."
 Kath Papas

 “It was an absolute pleasure to witness the personal growth and choreographic development of Tracks' performers.
-Under the gentle but steady guidance of Dance Animateur Jess Devereux, the rapport amongst the team was palpable as lots of very happy folk, young and old, sat under the trees to experience contemporary dance practice in it's very practice.
+Under the gentle but steady guidance of Dance Animateur Jess Devereux, the rapport amongst the team was palpable as lots of very happy folk, young and old, sat under the trees to experience contemporary dance practice in its very practice.
 True empowerment comes from young people leading young people.
 Tracks' choreographic initiative provides this space for leadership and professional development in a safe yet challenging environment cultivating the makers and thinkers of the future.
 Viva Tracks!”
 Bec Reid